John Wozniak (American football coach): Les Miles

-Special Teams Experience
+Special teams

 In 2008, Wozniak returned to an on-the-field position, again as the tight ends coach and special teams coordinator at Montana State for head coach Rob Ash.
 Wozniak coach three All-Big Sky players in his lone season, as tight end Brandon Bostick, punter Erik Fisher, and kicker Jason Cunningham each earned all-conference honors.

 The following season, Wozniak was hired by Tommy West to be the special teams coordinator for the Memphis Tigers football program.
 Unfortunately, the tigers struggled, and West and his staff were fired following the 2009 season.

-Back to Offense
+Back to offense

 For the 2010 season, Wozniak was the offensive coordinator at West Georgia Wolves for head coach Daryl Dickey.

 In 2011, Wozniak was hired as the running backs coach at UAB by head coach Neil Callaway.
 Former Memphis head coach Tommy West was also hired to be the defensive coordinator for the team.
-Bad luck struck again, as the coaching staff was let go following the season.
+The coaching staff was let go following the season.